tetragrammalol/sentinel-android-dojobay/README.md

-A watch-only Bitcoin wallet for Android: track xpubs, addresses and cold-storage wallets, derive receive addresses on the go, and broadcast pre-signed transactions — entirely over Tor, paired exclusively with a Bitcoin Dojo you control (or one from the community directory).
+A watch-only Bitcoin wallet for Android: track xpubs, addresses and cold-storage wallets, derive receive addresses on the go, and broadcast pre-signed transactions — entirely over Tor, paired exclusively with a Bitcoin Dojo you control (or one from the community directory; visit https://DojoBay.org for more info).

 This is a community continuation, not a new project.
 Credit where it belongs: